CrestoneDigital/voxly-documentation/source/insights.rst

         * Or Select range of dates

 * "+" button - expands view of each questions
-    * Will display hte response given
+    * Will display the response given

 * Play button
     * Allows you to sample the question audibly

-You can see History Guides here: :ref:`History Guides`
+You can see History Guides here: :ref:`Insights Guides`